DW1998/Apple-CSAM/README.md

 # Implementation of the tPSI-AD protocol

+This repository contains a working implementation of the tPSI-AD protocol presented by Apple

 ## Instruction on how to run the implementation:

     1. Install the requirements in "requirements.txt".